fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-SubcomponentsAndModelRelaying.md

             options: {
                 model: {
                     // "{helloWorld}.model.message" is an IoC
-                    // reference to the parent fluid.helloWorld
+                    // reference to the parent fluidTutorial.helloWorld
                     // component's message value
                     // The framework handles two-way synchronization
                     // between the models automatically in this form;